The Weeknd's Super Bowl halftime show: What to expect, how to watch for free

 And fans will be socially distanced in "seating pods," People magazine reports.
 They'll also need to wear masks, will receive free hand sanitizer and will pay for food or souvenirs with contactless pay options.

 The Super Bowl will air on CBS on Sunday, Feb.
 7, at 6:30 p.m.
 ET (3:30 p.m.
-PT), and will be livestreamed on the CBS All Access app.
-You can also stream it free on Roku, Apple TV and Amazon Fire TV.
+PT), and will be livestreamed for free on the CBS Sports app, across mobile devices and on Roku, Apple TV and Amazon Fire TV.
 The NFL and Yahoo Sports mobile apps will also all stream the game for free on phones and tablets.

+CBSSports.com will be streaming the game on its website without requiring any pay-TV authentication.
+Mobile apps for CBS Sports, the NFL app and Yahoo Sports will also all stream the game for free on phones and tablets.

+Those looking to watch on a TV will be able to do so with the CBS Sports app on Roku, Apple TV and Amazon Fire TV.
+Other options include AirPlaying from an iOS device or Chromecasting to an Android TV or Google Chromecast streaming dongle from an Android phone or tablet.
+If all that doesn't work, you can always plug a computer into your TV's HDMI port.

 Look to YouTube if you miss the game